catacopil/memoco-course-project/README.md

 Solving and measuring the performance of a TSP (Travelling Salesman Problem).
 During this project I used the exact CPLEX solver and some Solvers that use Heuristics (Local Search, Tabu Search).
-If you need some clarifications about how the project works and how the Heuristics are implemented.
+If you need some clarifications about how the project works and how the Heuristics are implemented, just write me.

 __________________________________________________________